 Of course this stuff sounds a lot more banal and uninformative without all the editorializing.

-Unfortunately this is how On the media opened its recent coverage of GamerGate. in host Bob Garfield’s interview with Polygon editor Christopher Grant:
+Unfortunately this is how On the Media opened its recent coverage of GamerGate. in host Bob Garfield’s interview with Polygon editor Christopher Grant:

 GARFIELD: Though women now represent half the video gaming community, a Pew study this week revealed that gaming is the least welcoming online space for women.
 The conclusion seems to be borne out by the ongoing troll crusade known as #Gamergate, wherein a small rabble is using a trumped-up scandal as cover for a full-on attack on female game-makers and game critics.
 Until the story materialized in the New York Times last week, one influential gaming publication, called Polygon, did its best not to feed those trolls, but finally weighed in with a letter from the editor, Christopher Grant.
 Chris, welcome to OTM.